canonical/imagecraft/docs/reference/commands/pull.rst

 pull
 ====

-Download or retrieve artefacts defined for a part.
+Download or retrieve artifacts defined for a part.
 If part names are specified only those parts will be pulled, otherwise all parts will be pulled.